 Citymapper's approach to its Apple Watch app is to let you quickly see the status of nearby public transport at the press of a few buttons.
 It will also give you directions to your work address, or any saved addresses that you have preset using your iPhone using available public transport from your location.
 Quick and simple.

 The Uber Apple Watch app is simple but effective.
 It doesn't offer as many features as your phone, such as fare estimates, but it will allow you to request and Uber from your wrist without touching your phone.
 It will tell you how long the wait is for an Uber, switching between the various car choices.

 Apple Maps doesn't have the best reputation but this app works well on the Apple Watch.
 You can ask Siri to direct you to a location using your Watch and the Apple Maps app will open, find the location and give you the option to press start.
 It will then give you step-by-step instructions on your wrist, vibrating to alert you when the next turn is coming up.
 No iPhone necessary.

-Currency is a handy little app for those that travel and want to know how much something is in a different currency.
-Australian Dollars, British Pounds, Canadian Dollars, Chinese Yuan, Euro, Japanese Yen and US Dollars are the available currencies.
+XE Currency is a handy little app for those that travel and want to know how much something is in a different currency.
+Australian Dollars, British Pounds, Canadian Dollars, Chinese Yuan, Euro, Japanese Yen and US Dollars are all available currencies, among others.
 Type in an amount into any of them on your wrist and it will convert it into all the others instantly.

 Elk is another good currency converter app.
 It knows where you are and will automatically pick the right currency for you, along with a starting value.
 You can then swipe left to increase the values, swipe right to decrease them, or tap on a value for more accuracy.
 There is a free version, as well as a paid for version with access to all currencies.